yuhinas/DeepSDM/README.md

   - Evaluates models using constant thresholds across dates
   - Generates binary prediction maps
   - Calculates threshold-dependent metrics

+**Important**: To execute these evaluation scripts correctly, you must:
+1. Copy the contents of `run_maxent_and_evaluate_models_batch.sh` to your terminal and execute first
+2. After that completes, copy the contents of `evaluate_models_constantthreshold_batch.sh` to your terminal and execute
+3. Make sure to maintain this exact execution order as the second script depends on outputs from the first script

 ## Code Structure